 Thus, more than one diner contracting food poisoning after dining at a restaurant can be a powerful form of evidence to prove that the restaurant’s food is the reason for your illness.
 In rare cases with larger chains, there may even be potential for a class action lawsuit.

 However, this is not something you should count on.
 There are too many variables involved to rely on others having gotten food poisoning.

 For example, suppose the cause of your food poisoning was due to a specific dish rather than a widespread contamination issue in the restaurant’s kitchen.
 In that case, you may have been the only one to order it in the same time frame.

 Gathering this evidence is paramount to a successful case against a restaurant.
 However, you might be wondering what kind of case you are dealing with, and the answer might surprise you.

-What Types of Food Poisoning Cases Are There?
+What Types of Food Poisoning Lawsuits Are There?

 Food poisoning might not seem like the sort of issue that warrants a case on its own, but it can.
 Pursuing a food poisoning lawsuit against a restaurant for food poisoning falls under the category of a personal injury claim in most states.

-In many places, it is also considered a products liability claim.
+In many places, it is also considered a product liability claim.
 This means that the procedures and compensation for food poisoning cases are similar to those used in motor vehicle accident claims.